Hilton Head South Carolina, USA Travel Guide

 The Jazz Corner (upscale jazz), The Big Bamboo Cafe (casual), Skull Creek Boathouse (outdoor deck), Harbour Town (Gregg Russell & other live music), Shelter Cove Towne Centre (HarbourFest).

-Arts Center of Coastal Carolina (musicals, plays), Hilton Head Symphony Orchestra (classical concerts), Hilton Head Island Choral Society.
+Arts Center of Coastal Carolina (musicals, plays), Hilton Head Symphony Orchestra (concerts of classical music), Hilton Head Island Choral Society.

-Nightlife mainly revolves around casual bars and pubs with live music.
-Some larger resorts may feature a lounge or bar with a dance floor.
+Nightlife mainly revolves around casual bars and pubs having live bands.
+Some major hotels may feature a lounge or bar with a dance floor.
 Coligny Plaza and Harbour Town offer concentrations of bars.

 Discover local crafts, souvenirs, and upscale boutiques across the island.